 What is funny after I showed everyone these photos, because how I did the angles on them you would never know this just someone who doesn’t mow his lawn!
 They thought I was in a meadow on a country road.
 Here I will show you:

 I actually watch a few youtube videos on how to use this camera, and also I am watching ones on using Lightroom for editing, so yes I am still in learning when comes to photography.
 I love learning it.
-It actually becoming a new stress relief, besides cooking.
+It actually became a new stress relief, besides cooking.
 If we do get a nice day with no rain, I would like to walk up the road from me, there is this old junkyard, with all these cars in it from the 40’s maybe some 30’s too. sitting all along the fence.
-I just think be cool to get some photos of these cars in this junkyard.
+I just think to be cool to get some photos of these cars in this junkyard.

 Guess what!
 I had my first exclusive recipe published in Parade’s Community Table!
 A Grilled Pizza Hot Dog!